timmorrisdev/ms4-sea-and-shore-store/README.md

     - Add policy to group.
         - Navigate to the groups menu and select the group.
         - Click 'attach policy', search for the newly-created policy from the previous step.
-        - Selct the policy using the checkbox and click 'attach policy'
+        - Select the policy using the checkbox and click 'attach policy'
     - Create user
         - Select 'users' from the menu and click 'add user'.
         - Name the user and grant programatic access using the checkbox.